-West Virginia Brain Injury Attorneys
+West Virginia Traumatic Brain Injury Attorneys

 Traumatic brain injuries (TBIs) are among the most serious types of workplace injuries.
 There are certain industries in which TBIs are more common, and construction is at or near the top of this list.
 Head and brain injuries happen frequently on a construction job site, and even though workers are supposed to be wearing hard hats, a forceful blow to the head can still result in a TBI.